Make Your Kid a Millionaire: Roth IRA for Kids

 Compound Returns

-Do you think that saving instead of investing is a better idea?
-It isn’t.
+Think that saving instead of investing is a better idea?
+It isn't.
 Standard savings accounts, like we were raised on to be our financial haven, are now a waste of time.
 “Premium” savings account yields are 1.5% a year.
 This is the upside.
 Inflation is clocked in at 3% per year.
 Roth IRAs are both a tax and an inflation destroyer.

-Remember that the path to FI is always about the long run.
+Keep in mind that the path to FI is always about the long run.
 Most basic accounts, like savings accounts, are simple returns.
 You need compounding returns in order to make your money work the hardest for you.
 This is not a hit-and-run financial opportunity.
 Patience and discipline will make this pay off in ways you’ve never imagined.

 Lifelong Lessons

-The earlier you teach your children the importance of FI, the better.
+The earlier you teach your children the importance of FI the better.
 You can set this example by visually showing your child their portfolio balance and how it grows.
 This creates habit-forming behavior by continually contributing and proving financial growth over time.

 The Roth IRA for Kids Stipulation